gaia-docker/tugbot/doc/proposal/Tugbot Services.md

 tugbot orchestrate ... [container, container ...]
 ```

 `orchestrate` - orchestrate execution of specified *test containers*, based on further configuration.
-If no container specified, **Tagbot** will orchestrate tests for all automatically discovered *test containers* on Docker host, where it runs.
+If no container specified, **Tugbot** will orchestrate tests for all automatically discovered *test containers* on Docker host, where it runs.

-By default, **Tagbot** inspects *test container* configuration: to know when to run *test container* and where to look for test results.
+By default, **Tugbot** inspects *test container* configuration: to know when to run *test container* and where to look for test results.
 This configuration can be also specified at runtime and can overwrite "default" configuration.

 ### Orchestrate Options